-In this Binance review, I’ll be going over:
+In this Binance review, we’ll be going over:

 - Key Information

 - Fund Security

 |Bitcoin, Ethereum, Litecoin, + >100 more coins